tsegreto/OpenAPI-LLM-Docs/README.md

-# OpenAPI LLM Docs
+# openapi-llm-docs

-Convert OpenAPI/Swagger specifications into LLM-friendly documentation format.
+Convert OpenAPI specifications to LLM-friendly documentation format.
+This package converts OpenAPI/Swagger specifications into a clear, consistent format that's easy for Large Language Models (LLMs) to process and understand.
 This package provides both a standalone formatter and Express middleware for serving OpenAPI documentation in a format optimized for Large Language Models (LLMs).

 ## Installation